Daryl LimAssociate Professor of Law

 LLM, National University of Singapore Faculty of Law

 JSM, Stanford Law School

-Professor Lim was an associate at Allen & Gledhill LLP, Singapore's largest law firm and consistently voted as a leading IP practice there.
+Professor Lim was an associate at Allen & Gledhill LLP, Singapore's leading IP practice and largest law firm.
 He worked on litigation and arbitration matters as well as advised clients on IP and technology issues.
-After leaving practice, he was a research scholar at the Max Planck Institute for IP and Competition Law in Munich, Germany, and the Queen Mary IP Research Institute in London, UK.
+After leaving practice, he was a research scholar at the Max Planck Institute for IP and Competition Law in Munich, Germany and the Queen Mary IP Research Institute in London, UK.